How to Connect Microsoft Teams Chats with Slack (2026)

 For example, your operations team might already use a Microsoft Teams chat to track ongoing issues.
 Meanwhile, the support team works in Slack and needs visibility over that conversation.
 When you connect the existing Teams chat to a Slack channel, both teams can follow updates and respond directly, without switching tools or duplicating messages.

-This setup can hugely reduce workplace communication silos between departments and support more consistent workflows.
+This setup can significantly reduce workplace communication silos between departments and support more consistent workflows.

 Important details: